Relintai/pandemonium_engine_docs/03_usage/11_navigation/06_navigation_using_navigationmeshes.md

 over ramps will not keep an equal distance to the ground surface.
 To align an actor perfectly with the ground use other means like physics.

-Warning:

-    Meshes need to be triangulated to work as navigation meshes.
+Warning: Meshes need to be triangulated to work as navigation meshes.
 Other mesh face formats like quad or ngon are not supported.

 ### NavigationMesh rebaking at runtime

 To rebake a `NavigationMesh` at runtime, use the NavigationRegion3D.bake_navigation_mesh() function.
 Another option is to use the NavigationMeshGenerator.bake() Singleton function with the NavigationMesh resource directly.
 If the navigation mesh resource is already prepared, the region can be updated with the NavigationServer3D API directly as well.

-GDScript

 ```
 extends NavigationRegion3D